Guatemala: 1996–2000

 The Guatemalan Civil War ended in 1996 with a peace accord between the guerrillas and the government, negotiated by the United Nations through intense brokerage by nations such as Norway and Spain.
 Both sides made major concessions.
 The guerrilla fighters disarmed and received land to work.
 According to the U.N.-sponsored truth commission (the Commission for Historical Clarification), government forces and state-sponsored, CIA-trained paramilitaries were responsible for over 93% of the human rights violations during the war.

-In the last few years, millions of documents related to crimes committed during the civil war have been found abandoned by the former Guatemalan police.
+Millions of documents related to crimes committed during the civil war have been found abandoned by the former Guatemalan police.
 The families of over 45,000 Guatemalan activists who disappeared during the civil war are now reviewing the documents, which have been digitized.
 This could lead to further legal actions.

 During the first ten years of the civil war, the victims of the state-sponsored terror were primarily students, workers, professionals, and opposition figures, but in the last years they were thousands of mostly rural Maya farmers and non-combatants.
 More than 450 Maya villages were destroyed and over 1 million people became refugees or displaced within Guatemala.

 In 1995, the Catholic Archdiocese of Guatemala began the Recovery of Historical Memory (REMHI) project, known in Spanish as "El Proyecto de la Recuperación de la Memoria Histórica", to collect the facts and history of Guatemala's long civil war and confront the truth of those years.
 On 24 April 1998, REMHI presented the results of its work in the report "Guatemala: Nunca Más!".
 This report summarized testimony and statements of thousands of witnesses and victims of repression during the Civil War.
 "The report laid the blame for 80 per cent of the atrocities at the door of the Guatemalan Army and its collaborators within the social and political elite."